After Exposure of an Impacted Tooth

 Drink plenty of fluids.
 Avoid hot liquids or food the day of your surgery.
 Soft, cool food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as it is comfortable.

 You should begin taking pain medication as soon you get home.
-You should eat a little something 20 minutes prior to taking the pain pills and take the medication with some water or any carbonated beverage.
+You should eat a little something 20 minutes prior to taking the pain pills and take the medication in accordance with the prescription.
 You may also supplement the pain medication with 400-600mg of Ibuprofen or Advil.

 Mouth cleanliness is essential to good healing.
 Clean your mouth thoroughly after each meal beginning the day after surgery.
 Brush your teeth as best you can.
 Rinse with warm salt water (1/2 teaspoon of salt in a cup of warm water) 2-3 times a day.
 Continue this procedure until healing is complete.